EleniNtz13/Public-Library-Internship-Sparta/README.md

 ---

-### 🧭 Project Development Phases
+## 🧭 Project Development Phases

 The internship project was structured into **three progressive phases (Project 1, Project 2, and Project 3)**, each expanding the system’s functionality and technical complexity.

-#### 🧩 Project 1 – Library Book Entry Form (Weeks 1–6)
+### 🧩 Project 1 – Library Book Entry Form (Weeks 1–6)

-During the first six weeks, we developed a book record entry form designed to support the internal cataloging process of the library.
+During the **first six weeks**, we developed a **book record entry form** designed to support the internal cataloging process of the library.
 During this phase, the work was carried out **collaboratively with fellow students**, focusing on:

 - ➡️ Designing and implementing a structured data entry form
 - 🐍 Creating the backend logic using Django (Python)